NeuralEnsemble/cobrawap/pipeline/README.md

   * __`README`__ describes the stage's funtionality

 ![Folder Structure](../doc/images/folder_structure.png "Folder Structure")
-***Figure: Folder Structure.*** *The pipeline structure if reflected in the organisation of the folders.
+***Figure: Folder Structure.*** *The pipeline structure is reflected in the organisation of the folders, here showing an excerpt of two stages and example blocks.
 Stages and blocks are folders and subfolders in the pipeline directory (middle row); the output of individual stages and block is stored the same hierachy (bottom row); the local configuration can act as an overlay to define config files and loading scripts (top row).*

 ## Configuration

 #### Config Files
 There is one config file per stage, and one additional top-level config file that selects the stages and defines pipeline-wide parameters.
 All config files are given as templates.
 So, in order to get started you need to copy/rename _`config_template.yaml`_ to _`config.yaml`_ in the corresponding folders, and edit to your needs.
-See pipeline config template: [_`config/config_template.yanml`_](configs/config_template.yaml)
+See pipeline config template: [_`configs/config_template.yanml`_](configs/config_template.yaml)

 #### Local Config Directory
 Similarly, you need to rename _`settings_template.py`_ to _`settings.py`_ and edit the containing `output_path` to fit your local system.
 In the setting file, you can also optionally set a `configs_dir` path to define an alternative directory containing the config files.
-This alternative config directory mirror the stage folder structure of the pipeline and can be used to configure the pipeline for specific projects without touching the cobrawap folder itself.
+This alternative config directory mirrors the stage folder structure of the pipeline and can be used to configure the pipeline for specific projects without touching the cobrawap folder itself.

 #### Config Profiles
 Config profiles make it possible to group specific parameter configurations for different datasets or applications across stages, and easily switch between them.
 You can set the `PROFILE` parameter in the top-level config file (or via the command line when running the pipeline).
 The corresponding pipeline output will be stored in _`{output_path}/{profile}/`_, and for each stage the specific config file _`{stage}/configs/config_{profile}.yaml`_ is used.